 NF: ALC enable/disable lever shall have clear markings for enabling and disabling the ALC system.

-NF: The optical warning signals shall be visible even by daylight and it shall be easily readable by the driver from the driver’s seat.
+NF: The visual warning signals shall be visible even by daylight and it shall be easily readable by the driver from the driver’s seat.

 F: ALC shall notify the current ALC status using HMI